ssilverman/QNEthernet/README.md

 this state.

-Since the underlying lwIP stack depends on the link being up in order to operate properly, the project will have to manage the link state itself.
+Since the underlying lwIP stack depends on the link being up in order to operate properly, a project will need to manage the link state itself for those drivers.
 The suggestion is this:
 1. Start Ethernet as you normally would.
 2. If successful, check `Ethernet.isLinkStateDetectable()`.
 3. If `false`, then call `Ethernet.setLinkState(true)`.